SalahAlawneh/taskmaster/README.md

    - rendering the tasks in the main activity using recycyler view
    - when you hit in any task you will go to task detail
    - in task detail you will see your task title, decription and it's state
 ![](screenshots/29AddActivity.png)
 ![](screenshots/29MainActivity.png)
 ![](screenshots/29TaskDetail.png)

+- in the comming labs we will use another type of databases